ALive-research/Slicer-Liver/paper.md

 These vascular territories with corresponding vessel segments are then used to calculate and visuzalize different liver segments.

+**Resection Volumetry**
+A tool for calculating segment sizes.

 # Prelinimary results

-**Improved Definition of Virtual Resections**
-We developed computer-aided preoperative planning systems \autoref{fig:1}, streamlining the resection planning process and introducing real-time 3D cutting path visualization [@Aghayan:2023].
+**Improved Definition of Virtual Resections** SlicerLiver contain computer-aided preoperative planning systems, streamlining the resection planning process and introducing real-time 3D cutting path visualization [@Aghayan:2023], shown in \autoref{fig:1}.
 Our approach empowers surgeons to make decisions based on individual patient needs, enhancing outcomes for both atypical and anatomical resections.
 Notably, our proposed new resection method aims to obtain better parenchyma preservation compared to